SaishNaik/NotesForEveryOne/languages/Golang/Dependency Manager/dep.md

 ## dep ensure

-Please make sure that my project is in sync: that Gopkg.lock satisfies all the imports in my project, and all the rules in Gopkg.toml, and that vendor/ contains exactly what Gopkg.lock says it should."
+`dep ensure` makes sure that my project is in sync: that Gopkg.lock satisfies all the imports in my project, and all the rules in Gopkg.toml, and that vendor/ contains exactly what Gopkg.lock says it should."

 ## Transitive Dependencies